 Check Fire Extinguishers

 Recharge or replace fire extinguishers.
 Furthermore, check the gauge on every fire extinguisher to make sure it’s fully charged.
 The arrow should be pointing to the green area of the gauge.
 Remove each extinguisher from its mounting bracket.
 Turn the extinguisher upside down to help prevent the dry chemicals inside from caking on the bottom over time.
-If your fire extinguishers are more than one year old, consider having them inspected by a professional.
+Have your fire extinguishers professionally inspected if they are more than one year old.

 Check furnace vents